top of page

 @faythelevine

-Faythe Levine has been in service to the arts for over twenty years advocating for creativity to be used as a vehicle to build community, personal independence and empowerment.
-Motivated by reimagining archives and collections through a queer feminist lens, her creative labor intersects with curatorial projects, consulting, writing, documentary film, and happenings.
-Levine’s core belief is that visual culture is a conduit for radical change and generative dialog.
-Through her work she strives to perpetuate momentum towards a future that holds space for collaboration, transparency, accountability and complexity.
+Faythe Levine has been in service to the arts for over twenty years, advocating for creativity to be used as a vehicle to build community, personal independence, and empowerment.
+Motivated by reimagining archives and collections through a queer feminist lens, her creative labor intersects with curatorial projects, consulting, writing, documentary film, and community events.
+Her core belief is that visual culture is a conduit for radical change and generative dialog.
+She strives to perpetuate momentum toward a liberatory future with space for collaboration, transparency, and complexity.

-Levine has worked in both traditional and DIY spaces.
-She is currently the Exhibition's and Residency Manager at the Women's Studio Workshop in Rosendale, NY.
-In 2021, Levine left her position at the John Michael Kohler Arts Center as director of the Arts/Industry program (2017-2021) where she was responsible for the development and administration of the residency hosted at Kohler Co. and curating related exhibitions and projects at the Arts Center and Art Preserve in Sheboygan, WI.
+In 2021, Levine left her position at the John Michael Kohler Arts Center as director of the Arts/Industry program, where she was responsible for the development and administration of the residency hosted at Kohler Co. and curating related exhibitions and projects at the Arts Center and Art Preserve in Sheboygan, WI.

-Freelance curatorial projects include: Can't Take My Eyes Off You; Speedwell Contemporary, 2022; Ruffles, Repair & Ritual; at the Wedding Cake House with the support of the Warhol Foundation, 2019; For Hire: Contemporary Sign Painting in America, Houston Center for Contemporary Craft, 2017; and Counter Craft: Voices of the Indie Craft Community, Fuller Craft Museum, 2016.
-Levine also curated two non-traditional gallery spaces in Milwaukee, Wisconsin; Sky High Gallery (2010-2014) and Paper Boat Gallery (2005-2009) that focused on collaborations with emerging artists from around the United States.
-She was also the founder and director of Milwaukee’s premier maker fair, Art vs. Craft (2004-2014) that drew thousands of visitors annually.
+Significant curatorial work includes Can't Take My Eyes Off You; Speedwell Contemporary, 2022; Ruffles, Repair & Ritual; at the Wedding Cake House with the support of the Warhol Foundation, 2019; and For Hire: Contemporary Sign Painting in America, Houston Center for Contemporary Craft, 2017.
+Further back, Levine was the gallerist of two non-traditional spaces, Sky High (2010–2014) and Paper Boat (2005–2009), that focused on collaborations with emerging artists and makers.
+Additionally, she founded and operated Wisconsin’s premier maker fair, Art vs. Craft (2005–2015).

-Her projects, Sign Painters (2013) and Handmade Nation: The Rise of DIY Art, Craft and Design (2009), both feature length documentaries with accompanying books published by Princeton Architectural Press, have toured extensively.
-Some highlight include programing the Renwick Gallery of the Smithsonian Institution, Dundee Contemporary Arts, Brooklyn Museum, Museum of Arts and Design, Yerba Buena Center for the Arts, and the Victoria and Albert Museum.
+Her most well-known projects are Sign Painters (2013) and Handmade Nation: The Rise of DIY Art, Craft, and Design (2009).
+Both are featured-length documentaries with accompanying books published by Princeton Architectural Press and were toured extensively.
+Some highlights include programming the Renwick Gallery of the Smithsonian Institution, Dundee Contemporary Arts, Brooklyn Museum, Museum of Arts and Design, Yerba Buena Center for the Arts, and the Victoria and Albert Museum.
+Bar Dykes (2015), published by Pegacorn Press, can be found in the Whitney Museum of American Art Special Collections, Joseph C. Sloane Art Library of the UNC-Chapel Hill’s University Libraries, Colby College Libraries, and the Pratt Institute Library.

 bottom of page